Unicode control characters: Unicode introduced separators

-In an attempt to simplify the several newline characters used in legacy text, Unicode introduces its own newline characters to separate either lines or paragraphs: (abbreviated LS or LSEP) and (abbreviated PS or PSEP).
+In an attempt to simplify the several newline characters used in legacy text, Unicode introduced its own newline characters to separate either lines or paragraphs: (abbreviated LS or LSEP) and (abbreviated PS or PSEP).

 Like CR and LF, LS and PS are effectors for text formatting; unlike CR and LF, they are not treated as "control codes" for ECMA-35/ECMA-48 purposes (category Cc), rather having semantics defined entirely by Unicode itself.
 They are assigned to sui generis Unicode categories Zl and Zp respectively, under the major category Z (separator) used for certain whitespace characters.